Fitness Advice Online: 5 Red Flags to Lookout For

 There are all types of fitness advice available online.
 Social media can be a great place to learn new information, but it’s hard to determine what is accurate and what is not.
-For example, fitness, wellness, and health content are some of the top content types online, but not everyone with a big following is necessarily an expert.
+For example, fitness, wellness, and health content are some of the top online content, but not everyone with a big following is necessarily an expert.
 Just because someone looks fit does not mean that their advice is accurate.
 Here are five red flags to look for when following fitness advice online.

-No qualifications or experience
+Fitness Advice Red Flag 1: No qualifications or experience

 Like searching for a personal trainer, is the person you seek fitness advice from educated?
 If someone is telling you to do something that may affect your health, they must have the right qualifications to do so.
 Qualifications can mean they have a degree or certification to provide foundational knowledge behind what they are saying.
 Usually, people who are confident in their background have no problem sharing their qualifications.

 In addition to qualifications, they could have experience in the area they are advising about.
 What are their successes?
-For example, if you like the workouts they show you:
+For example, if you like the workouts, they show you:

 - Are they showing the correct form?

 - Can you duplicate them safely?

 - What does their training regime look like?

 - Are they giving examples of others besides them doing the exercises?